 The Tradfri app can NOT yet be conditions (e.g. ignore motion detectors during the day) and is actually only necessary for configuring the groups, manually switching on/off and dimming and for updating the firmware of the devices.
 The app does not start if no hub from IKEA is found.
 The light control is also not possible.

 According to the manufacturer, only ONE control unit can be allocated to a luminaire, i.e. a lamp can be controlled either by a dimmer or a motion sensor, but not by both.
 This is a problem going on, because when you enter the aisle from one side, where the motion sensor is, the light is automatically switched on, you enter it from the other side you stay in the dark.

-So again the problem: Let's assume you have a gear with two lights.
-Furthermore, you have two motion detectors to detect movement on both sides of the aisle, so that light always concerns, whether you enter the aisle from one side or the other.
+So again the problem: Let’s assume you have a hallway with two lights.
+Furthermore, you have two motion detectors to detect movement on both sides of the aisle, so that light always switches on, whether you enter the aisle from one side or the other.
 According to the manufacturer, you can only help yourself by attaching one motion sensor to one lamp at a time, i.e. the aisle is not fully illuminated when you enter it.